Inside: Tips for babywearing a newborn and beyond with various babywearing wraps and baby carriers.

 Baby Carriers for Newborns/Infants

 The first baby carrier I tried when Baby H was a newborn was the wrap.
 This one I feel has a huge learning curve.
 It felt like I was doing a magic ribbon dance every time I wrapped myself and baby.
+But wearing a newborn in a wrap is cuddly and versatile.
 People love this option because you can do so many carrying positions with one wrap.
 I personally used it maybe twice.
 An example babywearing wrap is the Boba or the Moby wrap.

 Baby Carriers for Toddlers and Older Infants